rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 5. For the next step, I created a request body JSON structure that represents the protection policy schedule and each of the protection stores.
 Inside this JSON structures for request body, I defined the three objects that represent the SNAPSHOT, BACKUP (on-premises), CLOUD_BACKUP.
 Note that this structure can be expanded or contracted depending on the required backup strategy.
 The SNAPSHOT object did not require **"<protection-store-Id>"** as that recovery points will exist inside the primary storage array.
 This request JSON body structure was required to create the protection policy using HPE GreenLake [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreCreate/)**POST /backup-recovery/v1beta1/protection-policies.**

 > ***NOTE:*** I didn’t include objects for immutability, prescript, and postscript into the JSON structure.
 If it’s not intended, you don’t need to include unused key-pair values into the JSON structure.
 Additionally, the SNAPSHOT object does no require a **protectionStoreId**.
->
-> The below figure shows JSON structure for request body of **POST /backup-recovery/v1beta1/protection-policies** for the creation of protection-policy as intended.

 ```json
 {